graphql-aspnet/demo-projects/Custom-Directives/README.md

 ##  Execution Directive: @toSarcastic

-Execution directives are applied to query documents at run time to have various effects on the fields of the query.
-In this example we apply the `@toSarcastic` directive to convert the name to `sArCaTiC cAsInG`.
+Execution directives are applied to query documents at run time and may affect the query in a number of ways.
+In this example we apply the `@toSarcastic` directive to extend the field resolver and change the name to `sArCaTiC cAsInG`.
 Try this query in your favorite query tool:

 ```graphql
 query {